-- As part of our audit, we understood the Company's policies and processes, control mechanisms and methods in relation to the revenue recognition and evaluated the design and operating effectiveness of the financial controls from the above through our test of control procedures. - Assessed the Company's revenue recognition accounting policies in line with Ind AS 115 ("Revenue from Contracts with Customers") and tested thereof. - Review the company's judgment in determining whether the performance obligation is satisfied at a point in time or over a period of time. - Tested a sample of sales transactions for compliance with the Company's accounting.

-Principles to assess the completeness and accuracy of revenue recorded.
+Descriptions of Key Audit Matter How we addressed the matter in our audit We addressed the Key Audit Matter as follows :- Accuracy and completeness of revenue recognized.
+The Company reported revenue of Rs.72469.79 As part of our audit, we understood the Company's policies and processes, control mechanisms and methods in relation to the revenue recognition and evaluated the design and operating effectiveness of the financial controls from the above through our test of control procedures.
+Assessed the Company's revenue recognition accounting policies in line with Ind AS 115 ("Revenue from Contracts with Customers") and tested thereof. and estimates.
+Due to the estimates and judgment and complexity involved in the application of the revenue recognition accounting standards, we have 3.
+Review the company's judgment in determining whether the performance obligation is satisfied at a point in time or over a period of time. considered this matter as a key audit matter.
+The Company's accounting policies relating to revenue recognition are presented in note 1.12 to the financial statements.
+4. Tested a sample of sales transactions for compliance with the Company's accounting Principles to assess the completeness and accuracy of revenue recorded.
+5. We evaluated the management's process to recognize revenue over a period of time, total cost estimates, status of the projects and re-calculated the arithmetic 6.
+Evaluated management assessment of the impact on revenue recognition.

-- We evaluated the management's process to recognize revenue over a period of time, total cost estimates, status of the projects and re-calculated the arithmetic accuracy of the same. - Evaluated management assessment of the impact on revenue recognition. - We examined contracts with exceptions including contracts with low or negative margins, loss making contracts, etc to determine the level of provisioning. - 8.
-Our tests of detail focused on transactions occurring within proximity of the year end and obtaining evidence to support the appropriate timing of revenue recognition, based on terms and conditions set out in sales contracts and delivery documents.
-We considered the appropriateness and accuracy of any cut-off adjustments. - Performed analytical procedures over revenue and receivables.
-Compared revenue with historical trends and where appropriate, conducted further enquiries and testing. - Traced disclosure information to accounting records and other supporting documentation. - Assessed disclosures in financial statements in respect of revenue, as specified in Ind AS 115. - 12.
-Our Observation:

-Based on the audit procedures performed we did not identify any material exceptions in the revenue recognition.
+Descriptions of Key Audit Matter How we addressed the matter in our audit 7.
+We examined contracts with exceptions including contracts with low or negative margins, loss making contracts, etc to determine the level of provisioning.
+8. Our tests of detail focused on transactions occurring within proximity of the year end and obtaining evidence to support the appropriate timing of revenue recognition, based on terms and conditions set out in sales contracts and delivery documents.
+We considered the appropriateness and accuracy of any cut-off adjustments.
+9. Performed analytical procedures over revenue and receivables.
+Compared revenue with historical trends and where appropriate, conducted further enquiries and testing.
+10. Traced disclosure information to accounting records and other supporting documentation.
+Assessed disclosures in financial statements in respect of revenue, as specified in Ind AS 115.
+12. Our Observation: Based on the audit procedures performed we did not identify any material exceptions in the revenue recognition.
+Sale & transfer of copper division Undertaking by way of slump sale Our audit procedure included - Checking and review of: The company has entered into Business Transfer Agreement for sale and transfer of its copper division Undertaking to its wholly owned subsidiary company i) Resolution passed by the Board of Directors, Audit Committee and Shareholders of the Company; M/s.
+Bhagyanagar Copper pvt Limited by way of slump sale.
+(Read with note no. 58) ii) Business Transfer Agreement (BTA) executed between the Company and Bhagyanagar Copper Private Limited. iii) Regulatory filings made with various regulators / intermediaries including Stock Exchanges.
+We have gained an understanding of the work of the experts by reviewing the valuation reports based on the mandate given by Board of Directors of the company.
+We have assessed the adequacy of the company's disclosures made in the financial statements in respect of slump sale transaction in accordance with respective Indian Accounting Standards.